The best tomatillo salsa verde recipe! Learn how to make homemade roasted tomatillo salsa to serve with chips, tacos, enchiladas and more.

 - Make a burrito bowl by serving it over beans, rice (or cauliflower rice), and avocado

-- Save some for breakfast and scoop it onto eggs or into a quick breakfast taco.
+- Save some for breakfast and scoop it onto eggs, serve with a frittata, or scoop into a quick breakfast taco.

 Recipes to pair with tomatillo salsa verde: